-Loch Seil lies to the east of the B844 Oban road about 1 mile from where you join the public road from Ardmaddy.
-Park your car at the forestry gate along the track on your right when you first come to the loch.
-Fish from the forestry bank along the lochside for brown trout, or the occasional sea trout.
+Loch Seil lies to the east of the B844 Oban road, about one mile from where you join the public road from Ardmaddy.
+Park your car at the entrance to the track on your right at the Ardmaddy end of the Loch.
+Fish from the forestry bank along the loch side for brown trout, or the occasional sea trout.
 Our land finishes half way along this bank but we have permission from the forest owner to fish from his land.

 OBAN AND LORN ANGLING CLUB